From Morschheim, Germany to Monroe, Michigan:

 The Zinks were not traveling alone.
 Other people from Morschheim were also on the Vandalia when it sailed from Le Havre, including Anna Barbara Rauch, age 22, and John Schoelles, also 22, both of whom were cousins of Mary Elizabeth Zink.

 Though Ohio was listed on the ship manifest as their destination, the Zinks probably intended from the beginning to settle in western New York.
 By 1837 when the Zinks emigrated, there was already a cluster of Morschheim families in the Town of Pendleton in southern Niagara County, and the Town of Amherst in northern Erie County.
 (Pendleton and Amherst adjoin each other, with the Erie Canal and Tonawanda Creek forming the boundary between them).
 Mary Elizabeth Zink’s brothers, Peter Klingenschmitt and Henry Adam Klingenschmitt, had emigrated in 1833 with their families and settled in the area.
-Other Morschheim people in the area included the Jacob Neubecker family, who had sailed on the same ship as the Klingenschmitts, and the Andrew Bayer family, who emigrated in 1834.
+Other people in the area with Morschheim connections included the Jacob Neubecker family, who had sailed on the same ship as the Klingenschmitts, and the Andrew Bayer family, who emigrated in 1834.
 Eventually more than fifty Morschheim people made their home in the Towns of Pendleton and Amherst, illustrating the desire of immigrants to surround themselves with people they knew and felt close to.

 Family papers indicate that the Zink family traveled to the Town of Pendleton by Erie Canal boat, soon after their arrival in New York City.
 The Erie Canal had opened in 1825, linking New York City with Buffalo on Lake Erie, and for years the Canal was the principal route by which people and goods moved between New York City and upstate New York and points further west.
 The Zinks were probably accompanied on the canal boat trip by John Schoelles, who had sailed with them on the Vandalia; he settled near Wendelville in the Town of Amherst, married there, and had a large family.